How to renew your Indian passport in the UK?

 Once you have scheduled the appointment, come back here to proceed further.

-Documents required for Indian passport renewal in the UK
+Documents required for Indian passport renewal in UK

-Here is the list of documents that you need to submit to the VFS appointment centre.
+Here is the list of documents you need to submit to the VFS appointment centre.

 - Printed and signed application form – that you filled above